swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 side of the curve (where Word is easier than Latex) are simple enough to just use Google Docs (which is version controlled as well!).

+Furthermore, I simply **can't imagine** having to write something as complicated as a prelim or thesis using Word.
+You'd spend as much time formatting the thing as you do actually writing the content.
+In other words, it's worth the (smallish) headache of getting used to Latex in order to use it for bigger documents.
+There's even a [Wisconsin Thesis Template](https://github.com/willb/wi-thesis-template)!
+That's right, you'd have to do **0** work to correctly format your thesis.
+How ridiculous is that!

+Finally, and this is pure aesthetics, Latex looks **good**.
+I mean, **real good**.
+Have you ever read a paper and thought "wow, those equations look great"?
+I'd be willing to give 10-to-1 odds it was written in Latex.
+Plus, once you write your first paper, you have all the infrastructure to write the next one.
+I literally copy the files into a different directory and rewrite content.
+Super simple!

 Latex works great with the workflow described here because it's text-based.
 You are literally altering text files, so there's **nothing else** going on behind the scenes.
 Word files, etc., have lot's going on under the hood, and so are